New England Journal of Medicine December 21, 2017

 Multicenter, Europe

-Population Patients with acute myocardial infarction complicated by cardiogenic shock and multivessel coronary artery disease.
+Population Patients with acute myocardial infarction (STEMI or NSTEMI) complicated by cardiogenic shock, who had multivessel coronary artery disease (≥70% stenosis in ≥2 major epicardial vessels) identified on early diagnostic angiography.

-Intervention Initial percutaneous coronary intervention (PCI) of the culprit lesion only, with the option for staged revascularization of non-culprit lesions.
+Intervention Initial percutaneous coronary intervention (PCI) of the culprit lesion only, with the option of staged revascularization of nonculprit lesions.

-Comparator Immediate multivessel percutaneous coronary intervention (PCI) of all major coronary arteries with stenosis >70%.
+Comparator Immediate multivessel percutaneous coronary intervention (PCI) of all clinically significant lesions during the index primary PCI procedure.

-Outcome Composite of 30-day all-cause mortality or severe renal failure requiring renal-replacement therapy.
+Outcome Composite of death from any cause or severe renal failure leading to renal-replacement therapy within 30 days.

 Study Limitations